 From cakes and scones to sandwiches, burgers and jacket potatoes, this soft play café promises to “satisfy every appetite” with a choice of veggie options too.

 For fans of arts and crafts Paint a Pot is a perfect place to keep the family occupied.
 What’s more, you get a lovely keepsake that you can bring back from your holiday.

 The family-run ceramic studio is located in the heart of the historic Cornish fishing port of Looe and is open all year round.
 Budding artists can create their own masterpieces by decorating a range of ceramics.

-Paint a Pot supply everything you need to make your memento including paints, brushes, sponges and stencils, so go on, let your imagination and creativity run wild.
+Paint a Pot supplies everything you need to make your memento including paints, brushes, sponges and stencils, so go on, let your imagination and creativity run wild.

-Even if the skies open and rain starts falling, you will still be able to find lots of things to keep yourself busy on your next Cornish holiday.
+Even if the skies open and rain starts falling, you will still be able to find lots of things to keep yourself busy during your stay at our Looe holiday park.